dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ...

-## Data and Methodology
+## Data and Model

 A couple UCLA Recreation officials graciously provided the dataset to Daily Bruin.
-There were around 1.5 million  records in total, spanning from June 2015 to June 2016, and containing the *timestamp*, *type of user* (ie. undergrad, grad or staff), and *facility name* (ie. Wooden, BFit, KREC, and Sunset Rec) of each entrance.
+There were around 1.5 million  records in total, spanning from June 2015 to June 2016, and containing the *timestamp*, *type of user* (ie. undergrad, grad or staff), and *facility name* (ie. Wooden, BFit, KREC, or Sunset Rec) of each entrance.

 Because BFit opened in October 2015, weeks into Fall 2015, data from that quarter were removed from the calculations.

 To estimate traffic, **we need know how long each person stays**.
-Because the dataset doesn't have exit timestamps, we need to guess how much time each person spends at the gym – we need a distribution and come up with good enough parameters using survey data.
+Because the dataset doesn't have exit timestamps, we have to guess how long each workout lasted – we need to come up with a distribution and good enough parameters using *survey data*.

 ...